Dakotahernandez/SDL-redblack-tree-visualizer/README.md

 For SDL2: /opt/homebrew/include  <br />
 For SDL2_mixer: /opt/homebrew/include/SDL2 <br />
 leave both as non recursive <br /> <br />

 6)Set Up Library Search Paths <br />
 In Build Settings, search for Library Search Paths. <br />
+if it says inherited you dont need to add anything leave it as is <br />
 Double-click Library Search Paths and add  <br />
 For SDL2: /opt/homebrew/include  <br />
 For SDL2_mixer: /opt/homebrew/include/SDL2 <br />
 non recursive again <br /> <br />

 7)finally theres been a recent update to the SDL libraies so their signauture is diffrent <br />
 and flagged by apple security so you must turn off signature checking  <br />
 Select your project in the Project Navigator (the left panel). <br />